Compassionate grief counselling to help you navigate loss, change, and life after bereavement – online, at your own pace

 • Finding ways to cope when things feel overwhelming

-• Adjusting to life after loss
+• Adjusting to changes and life after loss

 • Creating space for memories, reflection, and meaning